OpenAutomationTechnologies/openPOWERLINK_V2/readme.txt

 Atmel AT91RM9200 with Davicom DM9003 under Linux
   = Examples\at91rm9200\Linux\gnu\demo_mn_dm9003_kernel

-Altera Cyclone III on EBV DBC3C40 Development Board with Nios II Soft-CPU and openMAC
+Altera Cyclone III on EBV DBC3C40 Development Board or SYS TEC ECUcore-EP3C Development Board with Nios II Soft-CPU and openMAC
-  * simple CN demo which controls the LEDs and reads the pushbuttons on the devboard:
-    = Examples\altera_nios2\no_os\gnu\demo_cn_openmac
-  * extended CN demo which controls the LEDs and reads the pushbuttons on the devboard:
+  * CN demo which controls the LEDs and reads the pushbuttons on the devboard:
     = Examples\altera_nios2\no_os\gnu\demo_cn_3r1tpdo